Supports for children and parents during COVID-19

-Teenline (ISPCC) is a national active listening service for children and young people up to the age of 18.
-The service can be contacted 24 hours a day, 365 days a year, by calling 1800 833 634.
-Teenline is free to contact and is confidential, non-directive and non-judgmental.
+Teenline (ISPCC) is a 24-hour national active listening service for children and young people up to the age of 18 on 1800 833 634.

-Empowering People in Care (EPIC), a national voluntary organisation working with and for children and young adults who are currently in care or who have experience of being in care, have set up a new Advocacy Phone Support Service for children in care and care leavers open Tuesdays & Thursdays, 2-4 pm on 01-9631272.
-You can also request a call-back from an Advocacy Officer by texting 087-9036598 or submit an Advocacy Referral form online.
+Empowering People in Care (EPIC) works with and for children and young adults who are currently in care or who have experience of being in care.
+EPIC offers an Advocacy Phone Support Service for children in care and care leavers on Tuesdays and Thursdays, 2pm – 4pm on 01 963 1272.
+You can also request a call-back from an Advocacy Officer by texting 087 903 6598 or submit an online Advocacy Referral form.

 Resources for people with a disability

 The Disability Federation of Ireland (DFI) has developed a ‘COVID-19 and Disability’ information hub.
-The hub includes a collection of useful resources to help people with disabilities cope in light of present public health restrictions.
-People in need of additional guidance or support are advised to contact the DFI directly by email at email@example.com.
+People in need of additional guidance or support should contact the DFI at firstname.lastname@example.org.

-AsIAm, the national autism charity and advocacy organisation, has compiled a range of online resources to help people with autism and their families cope with the massive changes in routine, services and social situations effected by the COVID-19 emergency.
+AsIAm, the national autism charity and advocacy organisation, has compiled a range of online resources to help people with autism and their families cope with the massive changes caused by COVID-19.

-The DFI indicate that people who have a disability and require additional support during COVID-19 should contact:
+People with a disability who require additional support during COVID-19 can also contact: